ray.data.Dataset.split

 n

 .
-The system will try to co-locate the blocks of the i-th dataset with the i-th actor to maximize data locality.
+The system tries to co-locate the blocks of the i-th dataset with the i-th actor to maximize data locality.

 A list of